Akhiljithk/pdf_page_extractor/README.md

 # PDF Page Extractor

-This project allows you to upload a PDF and extract specific pages using a client-server architecture.
+This project allows you to upload a PDF and extract specific pages.

 ### Project Structure